Comfa

-Comfa (or Komfa) is a folk religion in Guyana also known as Spiritualism or Faithism.
+Comfa or Komfa is a folk religion in Guyana also known as Spiritualism or Faithism.
 The word "Comfa" is used by non-practitioners as a generic term for spirit possession in Guyana.
 However, the word "Comfa" is also a term to define the greater folk religion involving spirit possession originating in Guyana.

+Definition

+Comfa is also referred to as Spiritualism or Faithism.

+The scholar Kean Gibson described Comfa as a folk religion.
+It draws influence from the other religions active in Guyana, which include Christianity, Hinduism, and Islam.

+Its practitioners speak Guyanese Creole, sometimes in addition to English.

 History

-The origins of Comfa come from the many religious traditions of the many peoples who settled in Guyana.
+Comfa originates from the many religious traditions of the many peoples who settled in Guyana.
 Of these beliefs the main influences are from African traditional practices, specifically Kongo religion, Christianity and some elements from indigenous peoples.
 The main Kongo influences on Comfa are the cosmology believed and the idea that the world can be altered through the creation and use of charms.

-It is also linked to the Ghanaian practice of Akom, which involves spirit possess or trance dancing.
-The name is taken from "Okomfa" the traditional priests in Ghana, the most well known being Okomfo Anokye who summoned the golden stool to establish the Ashanti empire.
+Various African elements remain evident in Comfa, including the belief in multiple souls, divination, the ritual use of water, music, dance, and spirit possession.

 Comfa can be traced back to early worship of the water spirit "Watermamma" (known as Mami Wata elsewhere) amongst enslaved Guyanese.
 After emancipation Christian missionaries began to try populate Guiana and their teachings began to influence early Comfa beliefs.
 By the 1880s a man named Joseph MacLaren from Grenada along with Nathaniel Jordan founded a church in Guiana and formally began teaching Comfa practices under the title of "Faithism," popularly called the Jordanites.

+After Guyana obtained independence from the British Empire in 1966, Comfa underwent a decline.
+This decline was then reversed amid the economic downturn of the 1980s and 1990s, during which growing numbers of Guyanese turned to the religion for assistance.

 Beliefs

+Theology

+Comfa teaches the existence of a single God who created the world.
+It maintains that humans can address this God through prayer.